DreamTeamMobile/Xamarin.Agora.Samples/Tutorial/Readme.md

             JoinChannel();
         }
 ```
 At this time, create a method (`JoinChannel()`) to let a user join a specific channel.
-Call the `agoraKit.JoinChannelByToken()` function and supply `null` for the `token` and `info` parameters.
+Call the `agoraKit.JoinChannelByToken()` method and supply `null` for the `token` and `info` parameters.
 For the channel name, supply any string (ex: "demoChannel1") and pass in 0 for the UID to allow Agora to chose a random UID for the channel ID.

 Disable the UI Application's Idle Timer and  enable the speakerphone using the Agora Kit.
 Users in the same channel can talk to each other, however users using different App IDs cannot call each other (even if they join the same channel).
 Once this method is called successfully, the SDK will trigger the callbacks.
-We will not be implimenting them in this tutorial, but they will be a part of our future tutorial series.
+We will not be implementing them in this tutorial, but they will be a part of our future tutorial series.
 Lastly, call `JoinChannel()` in the `ViewDidLoad()` method.

 ### Setup Local Video
 ``` c#